 Alternatively, an electrically-controlled drain valve could be used.
 In this case, the valve should be a type that will automatically open if power is lost; in other words, power must be used to hold it closed.
 The valve would be connected to the NO side of the relay-if power is lost to the controller, the relay de-energizes, the valve loses the power that was holding it shut, and fluid will drain from the tank into some other safe containment until power is restored.
 In this system, whenever the red relay LED of the controller is ON, the drain is closed, allowing fluid to rise.

 In this case, Invert should be On: when both sensors are wet, the relay de-energizes, the switch to the valve opens, and the tank will drain.
-When both sensors are dry, the relay energizes, the switch to the valve closes and the tank stops draining.

 TROUBLESHOOTING

 Step Nine

 Controller Logic